THE DA’S OMISSIONS & UNTRUTHS 2018

 THE QUALITY OF EVIDENCE IN THE CASE

 I take issue with several statements in the Suffolk County D.A.’s 12/17/18 press release regarding the evidence used against Ellis.
 My alternative viewpoints, described below, derive from my years of research into court documents and discovery materials, including police reports, taped interviews, and grand jury transcripts.
-At first my access was courtesy of Ellis’s trial attorneys, Norman Zalkind and David Duncan (1998-2003); subsequently, I dedicated many years of volunteer efforts (2006-present) assisting attorney Rosemary Scapicchio in researching and preparing Ellis’s 2013 retrial motion.
-Additionally, since 1998, I have conducted interviews of multiple individuals involved in the case.
+At first my access (1998-2003) was courtesy of Ellis’s trial attorneys, Norman Zalkind and David Duncan; subsequently, I dedicated many years of volunteer efforts (2006-present) assisting attorney Rosemary Scapicchio in researching and preparing Ellis’s 2013 retrial motion.
+Additionally, between 1998 and 2007 I conducted interviews of multiple individuals involved in the case.

 D.A.
 Pappas states that, “The trial evidence and testimony in 1995 proved Mr. Ellis’ guilt beyond a reasonable doubt," and that jurors found "the case against him overwhelming."

-It’s important to note that jurors in Ellis’s third trial heard no new evidence and, in fact, LESS evidence than the first two panels heard, since prosecutors did not call two previous (trial 1 & 2) witnesses whose stories had complicated their case theory.)
+It’s important to note that jurors in Ellis’s third trial heard no new evidence and, in fact, LESS evidence than the first two panels had heard, since prosecutors did not call two previous witnesses whose stories had complicated their case theory in trials one and two.
 [Click HERE to learn the evidence that jurors in trial three did NOT hear that the two previous panels did hear (2a).]

 Pappas points out that “...Mr.
 Ellis was near the scene of the crime moments before it was committed... and fled the scene in its aftermath."